Inflect logo

 • Oracle Cloud

-Bare Metal Bare metal server providers are widely available in Dallas, offering dedicated compute for performance-sensitive workloads.
-Providers like Hivelocity and phoenixNAP operate within the region's top data centers.
+Bare Metal Bare metal server providers are widely available throughout the Dallas market.
+Companies like Hivelocity and phoenixNAP offer dedicated server solutions that leverage the region's excellent connectivity and power infrastructure.

 Power Analysis

-Dallas provides a favorable environment for power-intensive deployments, balancing cost-effectiveness with a reliable grid.
+Dallas provides a favorable environment for power-intensive operations, combining competitive costs with a reliable grid designed to support critical infrastructure.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers are strategically located near key commercial hubs, including the Telecom Corridor in Richardson, the Legacy business park in Plano, and downtown Dallas.
-This proximity serves the dense concentration of Fortune 500 headquarters, financial services firms, and technology companies in the Dallas-Fort Worth metroplex.
+Proximity To Key Business Districts Data centers are strategically located near key commercial centers, including the Telecom Corridor in Richardson and the Dallas-Fort Worth metroplex's central business districts.
+This proximity serves a high concentration of Fortune 500 headquarters, financial services firms, and logistics companies.

 Natural Disaster Risk